allcentury/blog/thundering-herd/jitter.md

 Why can't our jobs reach the processor service at certain points in the day?
 In fact, we had retries for these exact errors so why didn't the retries work?
 Once we double checked that jobs were in fact retrying, we realized something else was going on.

-When we looked at our traffic patterns, we could see a big spike of traffic right before we see the first errors roll in.
+When we looked at our traffic patterns, we could see a big spike of traffic right before the first errors roll in.
 We figured it's a scaling issue and that perhaps our scale out policy was too slow but that didn't explain why the retries didn't work.
-If we scaled out and retried, wouldn't this eventually succeed?
+If we scaled out and retried, this should eventually succeed.

 ![traffic graph](./imgs/thundering-herd-traffic.png)